top of page

 AI denoise maxing out a GTX 1660 Ti GPU

 There are fewer benchmarks for AMD Radeon dGPUs.
-There are a few reports that RX 7xxx series GPUs have "AI Accelerators" which work very well with Lightroom AI denoise.
-Older RX 6xxx series GPUs have a mixed bag of reviews with AI denoise.
-The Radeon RX8000 series GPUs are expected in late 2024/early 2025.
+There are a few reports that RX 7xxx series GPUs have "AI Accelerators" which work very well with Lightroom AI denoise, and the limited benchmarks are generally very good.
+Older RX 6xxx series GPUs have a mixed bag of reviews and benchmarks with AI denoise.
+The Radeon RX9000 series GPUs are expected in early 2025.

 Intel Arc dGPUs initially had a few bugs which prevented us of AI denoise, but were resolved after a few months.
-Intel Arc dGPU's AI denoise performance has a couple of mixed reviews.
+Intel Arc dGPU's AI denoise performance has a couple of mixed reviews and benchmarks.

 For all dGPUs, make sure that you are using the latest drivers, and make sure that the dGPU is being used by Lightroom in Edit>Preferences>Performance (noting that some PCs have both iGPUs and dGPUs).
 You can also see which GPU is being used by AI denoise in Windows Task Manager when performing AI denoise.